-- Nitro Slash is very fast!
-The Nitro Slash is intended for experienced users with a high level of skill.
-The TRX 3.3 Racing Engine is extremely powerful and may require skilled driving to maintain control.
-Children under 16 years of age and inexperienced drivers should not operate the Nitro Slash without the supervision of a responsible and knowledgeable (experienced) adult. - Model engine fuel is dangerous and highly poisonous.
+- T-Maxx 3.3 is very fast!
+The T-Maxx 3.3 is intended for experienced users with a high level of skill.
+The TRX 3.3 Racing Engine is extremely powerful and may require skilled driving to maintain control. - The engine, brakes, and exhaust system may become extremely hot during use.
+Be careful not to touch the parts, especially when refueling or stopping the engine. - Model engine fuel is dangerous and highly poisonous.
 Always follow all directions and precautions printed on the fuel container.
 Model engine fuel is poisonous to humans and animals.
 Drinking the fuel can cause blindness and death.
 Handle with care and respect. - Model engine fuel, especially when in a fuel dispensing bottle, may look like a cool drink to a child.
 Keep all fuel out of the reach of children at all times.
 Do not place fuel containers on the ground where children can reach them while you are driving. - Model engine fuel is flammable.
-Never allow smoking, sparks, heat, or flame in the presence of fuel or fuel vapors. - The engine, brakes, and exhaust system may become extremely hot during use.
-Be careful not to touch these parts, especially when refueling or stopping the engine. - Prolonged exposure to the engine exhaust can be harmful.
+Never allow smoking, sparks, heat or flame in the presence of fuel or fuel vapors. - Prolonged exposure to the engine exhaust can be harmful.
 Avoid breathing the engine exhaust.
-Always run your Nitro Slash outdoors, in a well-ventilated area.
-Never run the engine indoors. - Do not operate your Nitro Slash at night, or anytime your line of sight to the model may be obstructed or impaired in any way. - Never operate your Nitro Slash in crowds of people or busy pedestrian areas.
-Nitro Slash is very fast and could cause injury to those unaware of its presence.
-Keep small children at a safe distance away from the operating area. - Because Nitro Slash is controlled by radio, it is subject to radio interference from many sources beyond your control.
-Since radio interference can cause momentary loss of control, always allow a safety margin in all directions around your model to prevent collisions. - Do not kink the antenna wire.
-Kinks in the antenna wire will reduce range. - The engine can be loud.
+Always run your T-Maxx 3.3 outdoors, in a well-ventilated area.
+Never run the engine indoors. - Do not operate your T-Maxx 3.3 at night, or anytime your line of sight to the model may be obstructed or impaired in any way. - Never operate your T-Maxx 3.3 in crowds of people or busy pedestrian areas.
+T-Maxx 3.3 is very fast and could cause injury to those unaware of its presence.
+Keep small children at a safe distance away from the operating area. - Because T-Maxx 3.3 is controlled by radio, it is subject to radio interference from many sources beyond your control.
+Since radio interference can cause momentary loss of control, always allow a safety margin in all directions around your model to prevent collisions. - The engine can be loud.
 If the noise makes you uncomfortable, wear ear protection.
-Be considerate of your neighbors by not running your model early in the morning or late in the evening. - Do not cut the antenna "stinger" or any other part of the antenna wire.
-Cutting the antenna will reduce range. - You must extend the antenna wire in the model as far as possible for maximum range.
-In doing so, the antenna wire will be extended outside of the vehicle body.
-Do not wrap or coil the antenna wire to keep it from extending out of the body. - Do not allow the antenna wire to extend outside the body without the protection of an antenna tube, or the antenna wire may incur crash damage that could reduce range. - · Most importantly, use good common sense at all times.
+Be considerate of your neighbors by not running your model early in the morning or late in the evening. - Most importantly, use good common sense at all times.